sandhawke/crosscloud/overview.md

       but since users can easily switch, there should be strong market pressure toward reliability.

   - **Customizability.** Also known as "hackability" or "modability", then ability of a system to be tinkered with and modified to suit particular needs is important to adoption and user satisfaction.
-Centralized systems generally lack this, because any @@@     ... about about distributing mods?
+Centralized systems generally lack this, because
+      @@@ ... what about distributing mods?

-  - **Cost Savings.** because the barriers to entry for competitors are much lower, prices are likely to be lower.
+  - **Cost Savings.** Because the barriers to entry for competitors are much lower, prices are likely to be lower.

 ## Challenge